Conditional versus UnConditional Forgiveness

 The law is just to require an eye for an eye, and for someone to always pay for forgiveness.
 Praise God, according to His grace, Jesus Christ died for our sins, and forgiveness is now given freely by grace without condition.

-Note: Emphasis added to many of the KJV verses above for clarity.
+(Note: Emphasis has been added to many of the KJV Bible verses above for clarity.)